5ire-tech/5ireChain/README.md

 ## Contributions & Code of Conduct

 If you wish to contribute, kindly fork the repository, implement your changes, and then submit a pull request.
-We welcome all pull requests enthusiastically
+We welcome all pull requests enthusiastically.

-Please follow the contributions guidelines as outlined in [`docs/CONTRIBUTING.adoc`](docs/CONTRIBUTING.adoc).
 In all communications and contributions, this project follows the [Contributor Covenant Code of Conduct](docs/CODE_OF_CONDUCT.md).

 ## Security